 - Preheat the oven to 180°C/355F and grease two loaf tins, or vessels of your choice for the rusks.
 See notes.

 - Melt the butter in the microwave or on the stove-top.
 Add in the sugar and whisk vigoursly until the sugar is completely dissolved and the butter has thickened and is smooth and shiny. (this may take a minute or two).
 The butter and sugar may need to be heated for an additional 20 seconds or so to gain the correct consistency.
-Allow the butter to cool.250 grams butter, 330 grams caster or granulated white sugar
+Allow the butter to cool.250 grams butter, 330 grams white granulated sugar

 - Whisk together the eggs and buttermilk.600 grams buttermilk, 2 eggs